How To Get A Matte Finish On Epoxy Resin

 Before application, shake the aerosol can so that the product is well-mixed.
 When I’m using a spray can, I like to shake it up for about 2-3 minutes.
 I also like to spray a test to make sure that the spray nozzle is spraying without globs coming out.
 I’ve ruined pieces because this and it’s very frustrating!

 Hold the aerosol can at the recommended distance from the resin surface, as specified in the product instructions.
 Spray the matte finish in smooth, even strokes, covering the entire surface.
 Spray at a consistent distance so that the spray isn’t pooling in spots.
+Allow the sprayed matte finish to dry completely before adding more coats.
+Follow the instructions from the product manufacturer to get the best results and enjoy your newly transformed matte resin creation!

 And always use a proper respirator when using spray varnishes.
 Use them outside whenever possible.